 Author contributions

 MW, KG and JLS conceived of the questions and modeling analysis.
-CV and MW provided crucial input on data access and study design.
-JW, TC, LO, SB and RB supervised data collection.
-KG wrote the code, performed analyses and wrote the manuscript.
-All authors provided and input on analysis and interpretation of the results, and critical feedback on the manuscript text.
+CV and MW provided crucial assistance with data access and study design.
+SB and RB supervised data collection.
+KG wrote the code and performed analyses, with supervision from JLS, and drafted the manuscript.
+All authors provided and input on analysis and interpretation of the results, and helped revise and edit the manuscript text.